Finding the key solution to boosting customer engagement is something every business strives for. And honestly, who wouldn’t?

 While every business and every customer are different, and there’s no one-size-fits-all solution, there are a few strategies ecommerce merchants can use to increase their customer engagement rate—one of those strategies is SMS marketing.

-Your business may already use a series of email marketing and social media promotion, but have you ever considered the range of marketing possibilities if you were to add Messenger and SMS marketing to that stack?
-You’ll be able to reach customers in an entirely new way with increased open rates and click-through-rates.
-All of this leads to a major increase in your revenue, and we’ve seen it happen over and over again.
+Your business may already use email marketing and social media promotions, but have you ever considered the range of marketing possibilities if you add Messenger and SMS marketing to that stack?
+You’ll be able to reach customers in an entirely new way with increased open rates and click-through rates.
+All of this leads to a major increase in your revenue, and we’ve seen it happen repeatedly.
 We’ll explain how in this article.

 What is SMS marketing?

 Simply put, SMS marketing is a mobile marketing technique where businesses send personalized and targeted text messages to selected customers in specific segments.
-The reason why brands choose SMS marketing is because it’s a great tool to reach customers directly through their phones, meaning the messages are likely to be received instantly and read by every recipient.
-In fact, marketing messages sent through SMS have an open rate of up to 98%.
+The reason brands choose SMS marketing is because it’s a great tool to reach customers directly through their phones, meaning the messages will likely be received instantly and read by every recipient.
+Marketing messages sent through SMS have an open rate of up to 98%.
 With odds that high, it’s easy to see the benefit of this type of direct marketing, especially as a strategy to increase engagement.

 If you’re a Shopify brand that’s ready to boost their customer engagement to foster a great community, we’ll share our best tips and tricks for SMS marketing to help you achieve that.

 Promote SMS opt-ins on all your customer-facing channels